-Instantaneous dissolved oxygen (DO) levels in 2014 were the highest at the Iron Gate site (Figure 8).
-Iron Gate dam has a negative impact on DO levels from mid-September through the end of sampling in 2014.
-DO levels below the dam drop while increasing at all other Karuk mainstem Klamath sampling locations (Figure 5 - 8).
+Iron Gate dam has a negative impact on DO levels from mid-September through the end of sampling in 2015.
+DO levels below the dam drop while increasing at all other Karuk main stem Klamath sampling locations (Figure 5 - 8).
 The timing overlaps with fall-run salmonid migration and spawning and is an impairment of the beneficial use.
-Comparing figures 5 and 9, the below Iron Gate dam site had higher average summer time DO levels than the 9 year average and the Orleans and Seiad sites had slightly lower DO levels than the 9 year average.
-This is probably due in large part to the warmer water temperatures in 2014.
+Comparing figures 5 and 9, the below Iron Gate dam site had similar average summer time DO levels compared to the 10 year average and the Orleans and Seiad sites had slightly lower DO levels than the 10 year average.
+This is probably due in large part to the warmer water temperatures in 2015.
 Figure 8 shows the large diurnal swings in DO at the below Iron Gate site.
+Do to fires in the Grider and Walker Creek drainages in 2014, SV experienced extremely high sediment during rain events resulting in the sonde being buried (Figure 5).

-Nine-year daily averages for DO depict the annual differences between sites are less extreme in the middle of the summer when water temperatures are the highest (Figure 9).
+Ten-year daily averages for DO depict the annual differences between sites are less extreme in the middle of the summer when water temperatures are the highest (Figure 9).

+Figure 4.
+Daily average dissolved oxygen levels for 3 main stem Klamath River sites in 2015: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

 Figure 5.
-Daily average dissolved oxygen levels for 3 mainstem Klamath River sites in 2014: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2015.
+The red line indicates the NCRWQCB Basin Plan Klamath River site specific dissolved oxygen water quality objective: from the mouth of the Scott River to Hoopa, >90% saturation year-round.

 Figure 6.
-Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2014.
+Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River at Seiad Valley (SV) in 2015.
 The red line indicates the NCRWQCB Basin Plan Klamath River site specific dissolved oxygen water quality objective: from the mouth of the Scott River to Hoopa, >90% saturation year-round.

 Figure 7.
-Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River at Seiad Valley (SV) in 2014.
-The red line indicates the NCRWQCB Basin Plan Klamath River site specific dissolved oxygen water quality objective: from the mouth of the Scott River to Hoopa, >90% saturation year-round.
+Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River below Iron Gate Dam (IG) in 2015.
+The red line indicates the NCRWQCB Basin Plan Klamath River site specific dissolved oxygen water quality objective from Stateline (OR/CA) to the mouth of the Scott River, >90% saturation from Oct 1- March 30 and >85% from April 1-Sept 30.

 Figure 8.
-Percent saturation dissolved oxygen readings recorded every 30-minutes for Klamath River below Iron Gate Dam (IG) in 2014.
-The red line indicates the NCRWQCB Basin Plan Klamath River site specific dissolved oxygen water quality objective from Stateline (OR/CA) to the mouth of the Scott River, >90% saturation from Oct 1- March 30 and >85% from April 1-Sept 30.

-Figure 9.
-Average daily dissolved oxygen levels from 2006-2014 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Average daily dissolved oxygen levels from 2006-2015 at main stem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).